pachyderm/openshift-operator/README.md

 The pachyderm operator is an application responsible for installing, watching and managing Pachyderm resources in your Openshift cluster.

-Pachyderm is a data science platform that combines Data Lineage with End-to-End Pipelines on Kubernetes, engineered for the enterprise.
+Pachyderm is the data foundation for machine learning.
+Pachyderm provides industry leading data versioning, pipelines and lineage that allow data science teams to automate the machine learning lifecycle and optimize their machine learning operations (MLOps).
 ## Usage

 **1. Using AWS S3 for Pachd storage**